Trump pressed to levy harsh US response to Khashoggi killing | New Country 923

 But there are increasing calls for more action amid a growing consensus that the crown prince, who controls virtually all major levers of power in Saudi Arabia, must have known about the operation.

-The pressure is coming from both Democrats and Republicans in Congress and U.S. allies abroad.
+The pressure is coming from Democrats and Republicans in Congress and U.S. allies abroad.

 France’s top diplomat said Monday that his country was mulling sanctions against Saudi Arabia.
 Germany on Monday announced that it has banned 18 Saudi nationals from entering Europe’s border-free Schengen zone because of their suspected connections to the killing.
-German officials, who earlier banned new weapons exports to Riyadh, also said they are halting previously approved arms exports as well.
+German officials, who earlier banned new weapons exports to Riyadh, also said they are halting previously approved arms exports.

 Over the weekend, Trump called reports that the crown prince ordered the killing “premature.”
 He said that it was “possible” and that it was also possible that people will never know the truth.

-Note: This story has been corrected to show Trump will be in Florida, not New Jersey.